-Of course try to prevent overfilling with grounds as well.
+Of course, try to prevent overfilling with grounds as well.
 Fresh coffee swells up when it first touches water.
 If the filter basket is too full, it will grow out of the basket and get everywhere.
 This is a real pain to clean up as well.

 Buy different coffee

-If you buy pre ground coffee, make sure you don’t get a bag that says “espresso”.
+If you buy pre-ground coffee, make sure you don’t get a bag that says “espresso”.
 That usually means the coffee is ground really fine.
 Get bags that are meant for filter coffee. (unless you’re using an espresso machine of course)

 You can also try a lighter roast.
 The darker the bean is roasted, the dryer and more brittle it becomes.
 That means that darker roasts produce more fines when ground.
 With a lighter roasted coffee, this problem is a bit smaller.

-For people that grind their own beans, look into getting a better grinder.
+For people who grind their own beans, look into getting a better grinder.
 That’s an expensive upgrade for many people but it’s one that’s worth it.
 It doesn’t only reduce the residue in your cup but also the taste of your coffee.

 If all the coffee particles are a similar size without big and small chunks, the extraction will be more even.
 Fines can give a bitterness to your brew.
-Getting rid of those will give you a better tasting cup.
+Getting rid of those will give you a better-tasting cup.